 Academic Coaching appointments can be scheduled through the GradesFirst system or in person at the Tutoring and Testing Center.

 Once you have logged into GradesFirst select Tutoring or Coaching Appointment on your homescreen.
 Choose Academic Coaching and the TTC location to see the times available for your 45-minute individualized coaching appointment.

-Yes, any Nova Southeastern University undergraduate or graduate student enrolled in any number of credits can set up an appointment to meet with an Academic Coach.
+Yes, any Nova Southeastern University student enrolled in any number of credits can set up an appointment to meet with an Academic Coach.

 Bring your planner or calendar, class schedule, work schedule if you have a part-time job, and the times for any other weekly commitments that you have.
 You should also bring assignment descriptions, syllabi, class notes, questions, and whatever you would like to work on with the coach.

 The Tutoring and Testing Center is located in the Student Affairs Building (SAB) on the Second Floor.
 Check in at the Tutoring front desk and have a seat in the waiting area.
 For first time appointments, there is a short intake form to complete while you wait for your coaching appointment to begin.

-To support our veteran and adult-learner population, walk-in coaching is also available from 1pm-3pm in the Veteran’s Resource Center (Rosenthal 218) on Monday afternoons for the Fall 2019 semester.
+To support our veteran and adult-learner population, walk-in coaching is also available from 11:00am-1:00pm in the Veteran’s Resource Center (Rosenthal 218) on Thursdays for the Winter 2020 semester.

 Yes, the Academic Coach will often have helpful handouts for you to take home, including a customized weekly schedule for you to keep.